 The word mineral means different things to different people.
-To a nutritionist, minerals are things to be eaten, along with protein carbohydrates and vitamins.
-To a jeweler, a mineral yields a stone that can be cut and polished.
-To a jeweler, a mineral is a stone to be cut and polished.
+To a nutritionist, minerals are things to be eaten, along with protein, carbohydrates, and vitamins.
+To a jeweler, a mineral yields a stone to be cut and polished.
 To a geologist, a mineral is a naturally occurring, inorganic compound with a fixed chemical composition and an orderly internal arrangement of atoms.

 Minerals are natural.
 Minerals form as a result of natural processes in or on Earth.
 They are not manufactured in a factory or synthesized in a laboratory.
 For example, real diamonds are formed naturally in the Earth.
 Synthetic diamonds made in a laboratory are not minerals (although they may be considered gems).